What is the difference between an applied practice experience (APE) and an internship?

 - Complete a gap analysis – does this opportunity afford you skill development that will aid in your job search?

-- Discuss your idea with the practicum coordinator and your advisor.
-They can help to make your idea more specific and suggest possible practicum sites.
+- Discuss your idea with the practice coordinator and your advisor.
+They can help to make your idea more specific and suggest possible APE sites.

 - If you have a site in mind, discuss your idea with a staff member of the organization or a prospective preceptor.

 - Assess how well your idea gives you the opportunity to use what you have learned in your specialty track or concentration in a real world setting.